 In promoting its Linux-ready “CC10C” computer-on-module, Men Micro touts the Freescale i.MX6 system-on-chip for its flexibility.
 The COM supports single-, dual-, and quad-core i.MX6 SoC variants, so you can start out with a single- or dual-core COM, and then later upgrade to a dual- or quad-core model without having to change the rest of your embedded device or software due to the new SoC.
 Although we imagine this scalable architecture complicates matters a bit for Freescale, it has proven immensely popular, and we’re surprised more SoCs aren’t sold this way.

-Men Micro CC10C bare (left), and with its rugged VITA 59 casing
+Men Micro CC10C in its VITA 59 case, top (left) and bottom

 (click images to enlarge)